Agoric/documentation/main/reference/ertp-api/issuer.md

 Transfer all digital assets from *payment* to a new **Payment** and consume the original, making it unavailable for later use.

-*optAmount* is optional.
 If *optAmount* is present, *payment*'s balance must be equal to *optAmount*, to prevent sending the wrong **Payment** and other confusion.
-If *optAmount* does not equal the balance in the original *payment* then this method throws an error.
+If *optAmount* does not equal the balance in the original *payment* an error is thrown.

 If the **Payment** is a promise, the operation proceeds after it resolves to a **Payment**.